nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 > You don't need to change disks all the time, the graphics are better and
 > some gameplay bugs are fixed.)

-**6m30s**
+**8m15s**

 # Sector Editor

-But, as it turns out, there were some more disks in the dusty shoebox, including a *sector editor*
+But, as luck would have it, there were some more disks in the dusty shoebox, including a *sector editor*

 ![sector editor](img/sector-editor.png)